 - They often have a problem with controlling emotions and making strong decisions.

 - They are now behind a glass reinforced door or a set of sliding bars and angry.

-The correctional officer is going to be the last person they have respect for.
+Working as a correctional officer is going to be the last person they have respect for.
 They most likely see them as a barrier to the freedom they once had.

 This is where Correctional Officers Jobs become Dangerous

 I think I have painted the picture of why the job can be dangerous.
 Violent attacks on officers happen much more often than everyday society believes it does.
 A big reason for this is because it does not catch the attention of the media.
 Only unless formal charges are brought onto the individual for the attack, making it public knowledge.

 Over 30 homicides occurred on correctional officers over a span of 15 years.
 That seems like a low number doesn’t it?
 Although, the average person purchasing life insurance usually is not expecting to die.
 It is for the mere possibility that if you do die, your family is covered.
 You do not want to leave the burden debt on your family.
 Especially when they already must go through the grieving process.
 This number also does include:

 - Over 1200 work-related injuries- with 18 percent resulting in disability

 We will not dive into why this makes a disability policy another strong addition to your financial portfolio.
 I am hoping you are seeing the trend I am trying to illustrate.